kloimhardt/bb-web/README.md

 Another idea is to change `true` to `false` where it appears in the code and find out what it does.

-You can also edit the file `server.clj`.
+In a first step, it is not needed to understand the back-end part of a web-app to create a nice Web-GUI.
+But of course you can also edit the file `server.clj`.
 Maybe change the server greeting text.
 To see the effect, stop the server pressing `Ctrl+C` and restarting with the familiar `bb server.clj`.

 ## Further example

 ### Guestbook
+This example is more involved.
+The file ``guestbook_1.cljs`` is delibarately taken from the guestbook-reagent example of the [Luminus book](https://pragprog.com/titles/dswdcloj3/web-development-with-clojure-third-edition/) <sup>[2](#myfootnote2)</sup>, so there is plenty of explanations if needed.
+Only small code changes were needed to accommodate for Babashka (and not the JVM) being the server back-end.

+Start by double-clicking on `bb_web_guestbook.bat` or typing

     bb examples/guestbook_1.clj examples/guestbook_1.cljs